 - To prepare the dry ingredients.
 Place the freeze-dried strawberries between two sheets of parchment paper.
 Using a rolling pin, crush the strawberries into a fine powder.
 (TIP: Do this step right before you begin making macarons because the strawberry powder draws in moisture and affects the texture of the batter.)

 - To pipe heart-shaped macarons: Place the template with hearts under the parchment paper on a baking sheet.
-Pipe the batter as if you’re drawing two hooks facing each other, tracing the template.
-You’ll get about 58 single shells on 2 baking sheets.
+Hold the pastry bag at straight 90° angle and pipe the batter as if you’re drawing two hooks facing each other, tracing the template.
+Download my free macaron template.

 To make strawberry buttercream filling: